freerange/site/soups/weeknotes/week-140.snip.markdown

 So here I am, at the helm of this weeks notes.
 We're all jumping up at the gates of the weekend, so I'll try and give you the good stuff before you head off into the wilderness, or at least the local pub.

 ### Diving into gov.uk
-Our intrepid voyage into the heart of our fair nation's government began this week.
-Myself, James, and Chris converged upon Lambeth to setup alongside the totally badass [Government Digital Service](http://digital.cabinetoffice.gov.uk/) (GDS) team.
+Our intrepid voyage into the heart of our fair nation's government began this week. {l jason-cale,Myself}, {l james-adam,James A}, and {l chris-roos,Chris} converged upon Lambeth to setup alongside the totally badass [Government Digital Service](http://digital.cabinetoffice.gov.uk/) (GDS) team.

 With lots of familiar faces to greet our arrival on the 6th floor, and many more revered hands to shake, we were itching to get started.